-- Distribution to all organisations who have previously endorsed the Guidelines; - Distribution via the monthly guidelines summary email sent to healthcare professionals (approximately 18,000 clinicians and trainees); - Detailed information will be placed on the Stroke Foundation's healthcare professional website InformMe.org.au; - Publication of a content summary within relevant journals will be considered; - Presentation at national and state conferences; and - Information about the updated guidelines will be integrated within the Stroke Foundation's EnableMe website (which is dedicated to consumers) and the main Stroke Foundation website.
+- Distribution to all organisations who have previously endorsed the Guidelines (if directly relevant to current update); - Distribution via the regular guidelines summary email sent to healthcare professionals (approximately 27,000 clinicians and trainees); - Detailed information will be placed on the Stroke Foundation's healthcare professional website InformMe.org.au; - Publication of a content summary within relevant journals will be considered such as the summary published in the MJA last year (English et al 2022 Med J Aust 2022; 216 (10): 510-514. doi: 10.5694/mja2.51520); - Presentation at national stroke conferences; and - Information about the updated guidelines will be integrated within the Stroke Foundation's EnableMe website (which is dedicated to consumers) and the main Stroke Foundation website.